 Here are the top 1099 tax deductions and some additional ones that you may have not known about!

 Top 1099 Tax Deductions

 One of the largest expenses available to contractors to deduct is mileage.
-And contractors have two options when it comes to this deduction.
-Contractorshave the option of deducting either:
+Contractors have two options when it comes to this deduction:

 - Their actual car expenses, like the cost of gas, maintenance, insurance, car payments, and depreciation, or

 - A standard amount for every mile they drive.

 Option 2 is called the standard mileage deduction, and it usually saves drivers more money at tax time than itemizing all car expenses.
 As it turns out, the standard mileage rate is pretty generous unless you drive a gas guzzler.
 The 2017 standard mileage rate is 53.5 cents per mile, and the 2018 rate is 54.5 cents per mile.